Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Introduction

 \begin{theorem} There is an LP-based algorithm for CFL that produces a $\left(10+\sqrt{67}\right)/2 \approx 9.0927$-approximation in polynomial-time. \end{theorem}

-This yields a significant improvement upon the previous LP-based ratio of 288 due to An~et~al.~\cite{DBLP:conf/focs/AnSS14} in~2014.
-Our approximation algorithm for CFL is built on an elegant iterative rounding scheme for the MFN relaxation that combines the ideas from several previous works~\cite{zakmsp02,DBLP:conf/ipco/LeviSS04,DBLP:conf/focs/AnSS14}.
-We believe that our result considerably deepens the current understanding for the CFL problem.
+This significantly improves upon the previous ratio of 288 due to An~et~al.~\cite{DBLP:conf/focs/AnSS14} in~2014.
+Our algorithm is built on an iterative rounding scheme for the MFN relaxation that combines several new insights and novel ideas with a couple of techniques developed in the past~\cite{zakmsp02,DBLP:conf/ipco/LeviSS04,DBLP:conf/focs/AnSS14}.
+In addition, it has the characteristic of being simple and elegant in that no sophisticated construction is involved.
+We believe that such simplicity is essential and beneficial in the further development of this problem.

-The second result we present is the following theorem for capacitated facility location problem with cardinality facility cost (CFL-CFC).
+In addition to the general CFL problem, we present an improved approximation algorithm for CFL with cardinality facility cost (CFL-CFC).
+Our result for this part is the following theorem.

-\begin{theorem} There is an LP-based algorithm for CFL-CFC that produces a $4$-approximation in polynomial-time. \end{theorem}
+\begin{theorem} There is a rounding-based algorithm for CFL-CFC that produces a $4$-approximation in polynomial-time. \end{theorem}

-This surpasses the decades-old ratio of $5$ due to Levi et al.~\cite{DBLP:conf/esa/BansalGG12} which ages up since 2004 and unties the long-time match to the best approximation for CFL that is obtained via local search in 2012.
-This sends a message that, an LP-based ratio strictly better than $5$ for the general CFL problem may still be possible to pursue.
-Our algorithm for CFL-CFC is built on a two-staged rounding scheme that combines a novel set of ideas with the results developed in the past for both facility location and capacitated covering problems~\cite{10.5555/3039686.3039860,DBLP:conf/soda/CheungGW14,zakmsp02,DBLP:conf/ipco/LeviSS04}.
+This result yields an improvement upon the decades-old ratio of $5$ due to Levi et al.~\cite{DBLP:conf/esa/BansalGG12} that ages up for 17 years since 2004.
+Prior to this work, it was not even clear whether LP-based methods can be used to provide a guarantee better than~$5$ for the CFL problem, even for restricted versions of this problem, for which simple natural LPs are already known to have small integrality gaps.
+Our result provides the first affirmative answer on the case with cadinality facility cost.

+The algorithm we propose for CFL-CFC is a delicate coordination of a two-staged iterative clustering scheme which incorporates a set of novel ideas with techniques developed in the past for both facility location and capacitated covering problems~\cite{10.5555/3039686.3039860,DBLP:conf/soda/CheungGW14,DBLP:conf/ipco/LeviSS04}.
+We believe that, the rounding techniques we develop in this work are of independent interests and will lead to further insights and progress for related problems.